MADE for Model-based FMEA

 Figure 1: A simulated failure propagation for a driveline transfer case.

-How does MADe generate a FMEA Report?
+How does MADE generate a FMEA Report?

 MADe generates the FMEA reports directly from the Functional Block Diagrams (system model) – the functions of each element in the system and their connections to other model elements are used to identify the causal relationships and the propagate failure effects in the system.
-Once the core failure modes are identified MADe uses the Failure Diagram to add extra detail to determine failure causes, detection methods or compensating provisions.
+Once the core failure modes are identified MADE uses the Failure Diagram to add extra detail to determine failure causes, detection methods or compensating provisions.

 Why is model-based FMEA so important?